Netflix Is Launching A New Cheaper Subscription – Here's What You Need To Know

 The new plan will be streaming only, though, meaning you won't be able to download content to your device for journeys where mobile coverage is likely to be poor.

-The new, cheaper Netflix plan comes as many of us question which subsriptions really offer value for money as the cost of living crisis intensifies.
-Last year saw the launch on an app that promises to save you money by cancelling subscriptions after the end of the free trial period.
+The new, cheaper Netflix plan comes as many of us question which subscriptions really offer value for money as the cost of living crisis intensifies.